someimportantcompany/lambda-edge-authorizers/README.md

 # Lambda@Edge Authorizers

-A collection of Lambda@Edge Authorizer functions, designed to be dropped into your Lambda@Edge functions.
+A Lambda@Edge Authorizer library, designed to be dropped into your Lambda@Edge functions.

 Package | Description
 ---- | ----